-Simplex and/or Itinerant License (below 470MHz)
+Simplex and/or Itinerant License for Mobile Radios

 - Simplex frequencies for use with handheld and/or mobile radios within a 50 mile radius (80km) of a defined location.